che-incubator/chectl/CONTRIBUTING.md

   $ git commit -s -m 'feat(hello): This is my first commit message'
   ```

-- Unit tests with Travis-CI will ensure that the `yarn test` command passes.
+- Unit tests (GitHub Actions) will ensure that the `yarn test` command passes.

 All these checks are mandatory in order to have the pull request merged.